mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 **IMPORTANT!!** For now, the [cycle-robot-drivers/run](../run) package we use in this post only work on Chrome browsers (>= 65.0.3325.181).

-The code examples in this post assume your familiarity with [JavaScript ES6](https://medium.freecodecamp.org/write-less-do-more-with-javascript-es6-5fd4a8e50ee2).
+The code examples in this post assume you are familiar with [JavaScript ES6](https://medium.freecodecamp.org/write-less-do-more-with-javascript-es6-5fd4a8e50ee2).
 To build code, I use [browserify](http://browserify.org/) and [Babel](https://babeljs.io/) here, but feel free to use a build tool and a transpiler you prefer.
 <!-- , e.g., [webpack](https://webpack.js.org/) and [TypeScript](https://www.typescriptlang.org/). -->